magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 of absorption, just as you know the limitations of children versus grown men.

-: Why do we follow the ascetic rules such as only eating out of our bowls?
+*Q*: Why do we follow the ascetic rules such as only eating out of our bowls?

-: The ascetic precepts are to help us cut defilement.
+*A*: The ascetic precepts are to help us cut defilement.
 By following one such as eating out of our bowls, we can be more mindful of our food as medicine.
 If we have no defilements, then it does not matter how we eat.
 But here we use the form to make our practice simple.
 The Buddha did not make the ascetic precepts necessary for all monks, but he allowed them for those who wished to practise strictly.
 They add to our outward discipline and thereby help increase our mental resolve and strength.
 These rules are to be kept for yourself.
 Don’t watch how others practise.
 Watch your own mind and see what is beneficial for you.
 The rule that we must take whatever meditation hut is assigned to us is a similarly helpful discipline.
 It keeps monks from being attached to their dwelling place.
 If they go away and return, they must take a new dwelling.
 This is our practice – not to cling to anything.

-: If putting everything together in our bowls is important, why don’t you as a teacher do it yourself?
+*Q*: If putting everything together in our bowls is important, why don’t you as a teacher do it yourself?
 Don’t you feel it is important for the teacher to set an example?

-: Yes, it is true, a teacher should set an example for his disciples.
+*A*: Yes, it is true, a teacher should set an example for his disciples.
 I don’t mind that you criticize me.
 Ask whatever you wish.
 But it is important that you do not cling to the teacher.
 If I were absolutely perfect in outward form, it would be terrible.
 You would all be too attached to me.
 Even the Buddha would sometimes tell his disciples to do